crastogi/sLBFGS_Test/README.md

 # Stochastic LBFGS

+*NOTE*: This ALSO contains hacked versions of NRLB to design and test new versions of sLBFGS

 This repository contains code to reproduce some of the experiments published in the paper "A Linearly-Convergent Stochastic L-BFGS Algorithm" (see http://arxiv.org/abs/1508.02087).
 To run it, you need Julia v0.3 and the following packages installed: